Chasing Truth: Chapter 24

 Blake’s head jerked up and he gave her a startled smile as he kicked at the sand.
 She smirked.

-“Yeah, good friend or not, Ken has a look to him.
+“Yeah, good friend or not, Reese has a look to him.
 He’s your bodyguard, isn’t he?”

 “What I said was truth.
-Over the years Ken has become a very good friend, but he watches my back too.
+Over the years Reese has become a very good friend, but yes he watches my back too.
 There’s more than one reason for that.”
 He blew out a harsh breath.

 “Did you love her?”